A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection

 where $\mathcal{L}(i)$ is the loss of the $i$th example.
 Hard and soft sampling approaches differ on the possible values of $w_i$.
 For the hard sampling approaches, $w_i \in \{0,1\}$, thus a BB is either selected or discarded.
 For soft sampling approaches, $w_i \in [0,1]$, i.e. the contribution of a sample is adjusted with a weight and each BB is somehow included in training.
 While this perspective is quite common to train the classification branch \cite{PrimeSample,FocalLoss}; the localisation branch is conventionally trained by hard sampling with some exceptions (e.g. CARL \cite{PrimeSample} sets $w_i = s_i$ where $s_i$ is the classification score).

 Here, we show that, in fact, what aLRP localisation component does is soft sampling.
 To see this, first let us recall the definition of the localisation component:

 which is differentiable with respect to the box parameters as discussed in the paper.
+With a ranking-based formulation, note that (i) the localisation error of a positive example $i$ (i.e. $\mathcal{E}_{loc}(i)$) contributes each LRP value computed on a positive example $j$ where $s_i \geq s_j$ (also see Fig. 2 in the paper), and (ii) each LRP value computed on a positive example $i$ is normalized by $\mathrm{rank}(i)$.
 Then, setting $\mathcal{L}(i) = \mathcal{E}_{loc}(i)$ in Eq. \ref{eq:SamplingEq} and accordingly taking Eq. \ref{eq:aLRPRegression} in $\mathcal{E}_{loc}(i)$ paranthesis, the weights of the positive examples (i.e. $w_i =0$ for negatives for the localisation component) are:

+Note that $\mathcal{L}(i)$ is based on a differentiable IoU-based regression loss and $w_i$ is its weight, which is a scaler.
+As a result $H(x_{ki})$ in Eq. \ref{eq:aLRPRegressionSoft} does not need to be smoothed and we use a unit-step function (see line 14 in Algorithm \ref{alg:aLRPLoss}).

 \comment{